-The Group conducts a top-down management approach in regards to ESG issues and has developed a core governance framework to ensure the alignment of ESG governance with its strategic growth while advocating ESG integration into its business operations.
+The Group conducts a top-down management approach regarding ESG issues and has developed a core governance framework to ensure the alignment of ESG governance with its strategic growth while advocating for ESG integration into its business operations.
 The structure of ESG governance is divided into two components, namely the Board and the ESG task force (the "Task Force").